Valen Low: Biography

 Low began armwrestling at the age of 13, and developed a passion for the sport while attending Whitley Secondary School.
 He graduated with a Diploma with merit, multiple directors roll of honour and module prize award from Republic Polytechnic, majoring in Health Management and Promotion.
-He plans to win the World Armwrestling Federation's annual World Armwrestling Championship in the future.

 Low has claimed to have been mocked and laughed at due to his passion for armwrestling, with his teachers describing his endeavours as "useless, a waste of time, nothing to achieve".
 His former form teacher once tried to ban him from armwrestling.
 However, he was not discouraged and devoted time to armwrestling training.

 After Low's O-level examinations in late 2010, he travelled to Malacca, Malaysia to compete in his first armwrestling competition.
-He was eliminated in the quarter finals of the men's open, over 85 kg category.
+He was eliminated in the quarter-finals of the men's open, over 85 kg category.
 Throughout 2011, he competed at a junior level at competitions in Malaysia, placing first several times.
 In 2012, he competed in the men's middle weight category, again winning several competitions.
 Between 2011 and 2012 he won multiple Malaysia national titles.
 In 2013, he competed against Jian Jikan, Indonesia's top middleweight armwrestler, resulting in a 4–1 win for Low.
 In May 2017, he defeated Malaysia's number 1 armwrestler, 2015 Asian Champion, Arnold Classic Asia 2016 Champion, Joffey Jolly, attaining the top spot in the South East Asia armwrestling rankings.
 Low is currently ranked first in South East Asia for his respective weight class.